nandan2003/ML-Learning/Specialization/Applied Computer Vision/Dog vs Cat Classification using Transfer Learning/README.md

 # The Great Feline-Canine Sorter! 🐶

-Welcome to the ultimate showdown: Dogs vs. Cats! 🐱 This project uses the mighty power of TensorFlow and Transfer Learning (with MobileNetV2) to build a neural network that can tell a pupper from a kitty.
+Welcome to the ultimate showdown: Dogs vs Cats! 🐱 This project uses the mighty power of TensorFlow and Transfer Learning (with MobileNetV2) to build a neural network that can tell a pupper from a kitty.

 This notebook demonstrates a complete machine learning workflow: data extraction, preprocessing, model building (using a pre-trained model), training, evaluation, and finally, a predictive system to test your own images.